No fault divorce came into effect in England and Wales on 6 April 2022.

 Finances and no fault divorce

-No fault divorce doesn’t affect your financial obligations to your spouse.
-So, it’s important to reach a financial settlement at the same time as the divorce.
-Otherwise, your spouse could make a claim against your estate.
+No fault divorce does not affect your financial obligations to your spouse.
+That is why it is important to reach a financial settlement at the same time as the divorce.
+Otherwise, your spouse could make a claim against your estate in the future.

-The divorce reforms haven’t changed the existing process for dealing with finances in a divorce.
+The divorce reforms did not change the existing process for dealing with finances during divorce.

-To separate your finances, you’ll need to get a financial consent order.
+To separate your finances properly, you will usually need a financial consent order.

-If you can’t agree with your spouse how to split your finances, you’ll need to get a judge to decide for you.
+If you cannot agree with your spouse on how to divide your finances, a judge may need to decide for you.

 The no fault divorce debate

-No fault divorce is the most significant reform to the divorce process since the 1969 Divorce Reform Act.
+No fault divorce is the most significant reform to the divorce process since the Divorce Reform Act 1969.

-This act allowed couples to get divorced after two years separation if they both wanted a divorce, or five years if only one partner wanted a divorce.
+That Act allowed couples to divorce after two years of separation if they both wanted a divorce, or five years if only one partner wanted it.

-In a sense, then, ‘no fault’ divorce has been possible since 1969.
-But only if a couple were willing to wait for at least two years.
+In that sense, no fault divorce has existed in some form since 1969, but only if a couple were prepared to wait for at least two years.

-In practice, many people who wanted a divorce didn’t want to wait.
-Instead, they would try to get an immediate divorce by citing one of the other grounds for divorce, like unreasonable behaviour.
+In practice, many people who wanted a divorce did not want to wait.
+Instead, they often tried to secure an immediate divorce by relying on one of the other grounds, such as unreasonable behaviour.

-What the new law does is make no fault divorce available immediately without having to make allegations against your spouse.
+The new law makes no fault divorce available straight away, without the need to make allegations against your spouse.

-Many have welcomed the new system, from solicitors to women’s rights campaigners.
-But others have pushed back.
+Many have welcomed the new system, from solicitors to campaigners for family law reform.
+But others have raised concerns.

-Here’s a look at some of the arguments for and against.
+Here is a closer look at some of the arguments for and against no fault divorce.

 Arguments for no fault divorce

-Supporters of the new divorce law will point to the removal of the element of blame as a positive step forward.
+Supporters of the new divorce law see the removal of blame as a positive step forward.

-As well as making the divorce process less stressful, it’s hoped that couples will find dealing with finances and childcare arrangements easier now they’re not forced to point fingers at one another.
+As well as making the divorce process less stressful, it is hoped that couples will find it easier to deal with finances and childcare arrangements now they are no longer forced to point fingers at one another.

-Removing the option to contest is also welcomed by supporters of the new laws.
+Removing the option to contest is also welcomed by supporters of the reforms.

-A spouse that contested a divorce petition would make the divorce process much more complicated and expensive.
-They could even prevent the divorce from going ahead for several years.
+A spouse who contested a divorce application could make the process far more complicated and expensive.
+In some cases, they could even prevent the divorce from going ahead for several years.

-Under the new system, no one will ever have to stay in a marriage for any longer than they wish.
+Under the new system, nobody should have to remain in a marriage for longer than they wish.

 Arguments against no fault divorce

-Arguments against no fault divorce range from practical concerns to moral questions.
+Arguments against no fault divorce range from practical concerns to wider moral questions.

-The main concern is that making the divorce process easier will encourage couples to reach for divorce at the first opportunity instead of trying to work on their relationship.
+The main concern is that making the divorce process easier may encourage couples to choose divorce too quickly instead of trying to work on their relationship.

-A related problem is that while divorce has been made simpler in some respects, the new laws haven’t changed the process for dealing with finances and children.
+A related concern is that while divorce has been simplified in some respects, the reforms have not changed the process for dealing with finances and children.

-The worry is that people will rush towards the promise of an easy divorce without appreciating the difficulties of separating financially and making child arrangements.
+Some worry that people may be drawn in by the promise of an easier divorce without fully appreciating the challenges of separating financially and making child arrangements.

-Some opponents of no fault divorce also argue that it damages the institution of marriage.
+Some opponents of no fault divorce also argue that it weakens the institution of marriage.

 Talk to a divorce solicitor

-If you have questions about divorce, you should talk to a family solicitor.
+If you have questions about divorce, speaking to a family solicitor can help you understand your options and next steps.

 The Law Superstore connects you with family solicitors across England and Wales.
-Just type in a few details to compare prices and connect with professionals who’ll guide you through the divorce process.
+Just enter a few details to compare prices and connect with professionals who can guide you through the divorce process.